- Board Of DirectorsBoard Member

-Board member Kris Yao supports several Khyentse Foundation projects.
+As a member of the board of directors, Kris Yao supports several Khyentse Foundation projects.
 He is particularly interested in maintaining academic excellence in traditional Buddhist institutes in China and India, and in promoting Buddhist studies in western universities.
-Kris was instrumental in endowing the Khyentse Chair in Buddhist Studies at UC Berkeley.
+He was instrumental in endowing the Khyentse Chair in Buddhist Studies at UC Berkeley.

 Kris is one of Taiwan’s most prominent architects.
 He is the founder and principal of ARTECH Architects, with offices in Taipei and Shanghai.
 Recognized for his distinctive creative flair as an architect, he has produced many award-winning designs and has received both local and international acclaim.
 He began to broaden his knowledge of Tibetan Buddhism upon entering the fourth decade of his life.
 Since then, his studies have had a profound impact on both his life and his concept of architectural design.

 Despite his busy work schedule, Kris is also one of Rinpoche’s most valued translators.
 In addition to oral translation of Rinpoche’s teachings in Taiwan, Hong Kong, and elsewhere, he translated Rinpoche’s book What Makes You not a Buddhist into Chinese.
 The Chinese edition was published in Taiwan and China and became a best seller in a few Asian countries.
 This book introduced Rinpoche and his teachings to a broad Chinese reading audience.
 Many readers attribute their introduction to Rinpoche’s teachings to Kris’ translations.
 Most recently, Kris translated into Chinese and published Rinpoche’s book What to Do at India’s Buddhist Holy Sites.
 With Rinpoche’s encouragement, after many years of hard work, he also completed the translation and published Patrul Rinpoche’s Words of my Perfect Teacher.